-Unlike in the UK, leases on commercial real estate in Europe include annual indexation as standard.
+Unlike in the UK, leases on commercial real estate in Europe include annual indexation rent rises as standard.
 This gives property owners protection against inflation.
 The indexation is sometimes agreed with a cap and collar in place - an upper and lower limit on the rental uplift.
-This is reflected in EBOX's portfolio, where 78% of leases are linked to inflation (more detail on EBOX's portfolio is on page 11).
+This is reflected in EBOX's portfolio, where 78% of leases are linked to inflation (more detail on EBOX's portfolio is on page 12).

-Financing costs in Europe are significantly cheaper than in the UK, meaning the yield spread can be much more favourable in Europe.
+Financing costs in Europe are significantly cheaper than in the UK, meaning the yield spread (the difference between income returns and finance costs) can be much more favourable in Europe.